YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

 python generate_input.py
 ```

 The scripts will generate two folders.
-The "complexes" folder stores initial complexes separately in subfolders, with
+The **complexes** folder stores initial complexes separately in subfolders, with
-receptors named `pocket.pdb` and binders named peptide.pdb.
-The "receptors" folder stores receptors in initial complexes.
+receptors named `pocket.pdb` and binders named `peptide.pdb`.
+The **receptors** folder stores receptors in initial complexes.
 This is the format of the PepMerge dataset in the PepFlow paper.

 ## Step 2: Inference